Chart Color Schemes

 City Beach is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in City Beach, as per the latest Census, consisted of 87.6% houses and 12.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Perth metro's 68.6% houses and 31.3% other dwellings.
-Home ownership in City Beach was at 53.9%, with the rest being mortgaged (34.7%) or rented (11.5%).
-The median monthly mortgage repayment in the area was $4,000, significantly higher than Perth metro's average of $3,293 and the national average of $1,863.
-Meanwhile, the median weekly rent figure was recorded at $750, substantially above Perth metro's $450 and the national figure of $375.
+As per the latest Census evaluation, dwelling structures in City Beach consisted of 87.6% houses and 12.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Perth metro's 68.6% houses and 31.3% other dwellings.
+Home ownership in City Beach stood at 53.9%, with the remaining dwellings being mortgaged (34.7%) or rented (11.5%).
+The median monthly mortgage repayment in the area was $4,000, higher than Perth metro's average of $3,293.
+The median weekly rent figure in City Beach was recorded at $750, compared to Perth metro's $450.
+Nationally, City Beach's mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing